shimar007/drupal-s/modules/contrib/o365/README.md

 * Configure the user permissions in Administration » People » Permissions

-* Create a app in your Microsoft Portal (https://portal.azure.com/).
+* Create an app in your Microsoft Portal (https://portal.azure.com/).
 Be sure to use the url "https://www.example.com/o365/callback" as your redirect url.
   This is needed for login purposes.

-* Enter you app data on the API settings page: Configuration > System > Office 365 Settings > API settings (or https://www.example.com/admin/config/system/o365/settings/api).
+* Enter your app data on the API settings page: Configuration > System > Office 365 Settings > API settings (or https://www.example.com/admin/config/system/o365/settings/api).